 This bill would allow California employers the option to provide certain required documents to employees via email, but only if the recipient has opted into receipt of electronic statements.
-The bill would separately allow electronic distribution of: (1) required notifications regarding the federal and California earned income tax credit and (2) information about unemployment benefits claims, but only if the employee or unemployed individual opts in to receipt of electronic statements or materials.
+The bill would separately allow electronic distribution of: (1) required notifications regarding the federal and California earned income tax credit and (2) information about unemployment benefits claims, but only if the employee or unemployed individual affirmatively, and in writing or by electronic acknowledgement, opts in to receipt of electronic statements or materials.